rutar-academic/rutar.org/content/writing/rust-analyzer-dynamic-features.md

 +++
-title = "Dynamiclly set Cargo features in Neovim" description = "How to update Cargo features used by rust-analyzer in neovim" weight = 0 date = 2025-09-12
+title = "Dynamically set Cargo features in Neovim" description = "How to update Cargo features used by rust-analyzer in neovim" weight = 0 date = 2025-09-12